mirokolodii/mirokolodii/README.md

 Hi 👋
-I'm a Mobile software engineer, with main area of experties and passion is Android.

-I've been also working on building cross-platform applications with Kotlin Multiplatform.
+I'm experienced Mobile Software Engineer specializing in Android development, with a focus on Kotlin Multiplatform for cross-platform applications.

-Have some moderate experience with iOS and little bit of React Native.
+Proficient in iOS and familiar with React Native.

-I have wide technical background in managing computer systems and computer network configuration, as well as Projects and People management.
+Strong background in computer systems, network configuration, and effective project and people management.

 #### [Medium articles](https://medium.com/@mkolodii)